johnmackintosh/CRANt-touch-this/README.md

 # CRANt-touch-this

+Thinking of submitting your package to CRAN for the first time?
-notes and resources of things to check before submitting a package to CRAN, to help you and others have as stress free a time as possible
+Notes and resources of things to check before submission, to help you have as stress free a time as possible